 1. To create a new project, click the new project button to open the project wizard.
-Click the "Add Data" button, browse to the location of timsTOF data and select the .d folder(s) that contain .tdf and .tdf_bin files.
-Add data to samples using one of the add buttons (Refer to Section 6, "Adding Data to an Existing Project" for details for adding data to a project).
-Make sure to select "TIMS-TOF" from the Instrument list for each sample.
+Click the "Add Data" button, browse to the location of the data and select the .d folder(s) that contain .tdf and .tdf_bin files.
+Add data to samples using one of the add buttons (Refer to Section 8, "Adding Data to an Existing Project" for details for adding data to a project).